LaunchCodeEducation/java-web-dev-curriculum/content/interfaces/exercises/_index.md

 ---
-title: "Exercises"
+title: "Exercises: Interfaces and Polymorphism"
 date: 2023-06-15T14:01:05-05:00
 draft: false
 weight: 3
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Courtney Frey # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: speudusa # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE